2.11 Provisions and contingencies

 The Company has concluded that it is principal in its revenue arrangements, because it typically controls the goods or services before transferring them to the customer.

-The Company has concluded that certain arrangements with its business partner, where the Company has an unconditional obligation relating to unsold inventory, are on principal to agent basis and for other cases the Company has concluded that its arrangements with business partners are on principal to principal.
+The Company has concluded with respect to arrangements with its business partners, where the Company has an unconditional right relating to unsold inventory, the Company has concluded that these arrangements are also on principal to principal basis as the control is passed or right of consideration is established.

-The transfer of control of promised goods as above, generally coincides with the delivery of goods to customers.
+The transfer of control of promised goods as above, generally coincides with the delivery of goods and collection of tender to / from customers.

 - For business partner acting as principal, revenue is recognised upon sale to business partner.